 At around 10:45 I called Nikos’ telephone.
 Rozina answered.
 She and Sofia were up but Nikos was still asleep.
 I filled with gasoline the outboard and put the canister in the dinghy.
 I then packed some extra clothes and went ashore.
 I drove the rented car to a gasoline station and put 10 € worth of fuel and re-filled the canister.
 I then drove to the house.

 Later I had some lunch.
 I had brought with me some cold cuts and some soft cheese.
 I also had some of their delicious home-grown tiny tomatoes (tomatini).
 I fired the MacBook and checked my e-mail.
 I sent some email to various Stavros named friends and relative because today is their name day.
 Namedays are important in Greece.

 Eventually Nikos got up and had something to eat.
 Then we went to Alyki and rode his new wooden sailing dinghy.
-Because one has to wade in the water to get to her in her Nikos loaned me one of his bathing suits.
+Because one has to wade in the water to get to her Nikos loaned me one of his bathing suits.
 It was quite large for me.
 We drove in the rented car to Alyki.

 The sailing dinghy, Nimenia - Νημενία, is quite lovely but almost nothing about her worked smoothly.
 It took over ½ hr to be able to cast off.
 Nikos started her one cylinder Lister Diesel engine.
 A cloud of smoke enveloped us.
 It turned out that there was some plastic wrapper that was burned by the hot exhaust.
 Eventually we slowly motored to a sheltered place near the W side of the beach.
 On the way another problem with the sailing dinghy was revealed.
 The throttle control was within the lovely wooden engine cover.
 To change the speed one has to remove the top of the cover.
 But the throttle lever was too hot to be touched by a bare hand.
 Obviously it needs to be located outside the cover.